Black Cohosh for Mood Swings

 Black cohosh has antiosteoporotic effects which enhance bone formation by promoting calcium and phosphate absorption.
 Due to these effects, black cohosh is commonly sought after for alleviating menstrual complications, such as cramping and hot flashes in menopausal women.

-The chemicals within black cohosh’s root have been found to work on the body’s immune system – allowing it to fight against certain diseases, especially those that cause inflammation. ² Furthermore, black cohosh is believed to have an effect that’s similar to estrogen.
-Some research suggests it can both increase and decrease estrogen in certain areas of the body.
+Furthermore, black cohosh is believed to have a similar effect to estrogen.
+Some research suggests it can increase and decrease estrogen in certain body areas.
 For this reason, it should NOT be taken as an estrogen supplement. ³

 How Does Black Cohosh Affect the Brain?